sadiul-hakim/HK_learn_spring_batch/Advanced_Project/README.md

 # Executing Steps in parallel

 ***To execute steps in parallel we need to make Flow of Steps and pass TaskExecutor.***

+# CommandRunner & JvmCommandRunner

+JvmCommandRunner is provided by Spring Batch to execute some system command for Batch Applications.